labib0x0hunter/urlshortener/README.md

 2. The service generates a unique short code using SHA1 and base62 encoding.
 3. The mapping is stored in MySQL and cached in Redis for fast access.
 4. Accessing `/:code` redirects to the original URL if it exists and is not expired.
-5. Unauthorized user can only generate up to 3 short-urls per day, authorized user can generate up to 50.

 ## TO-Do
 - User authentication (sign up, login, JWT/session support)